Eurphus/Vector-DB-Testing/README.md

 ## Considerations from the whole process
 - PDF's have so much junk and most loaders eat that up.
 For stripping text from PDF's, there is a lot of garbage especially when using a reading solution from langchain or llama_index.
 Not having control over that process made it harder than it would have been to make a custom directory PDF loader.
   - I think almost any other format is superior to PDFs for reading from mass amounts of data.
 So many issues with encoding, junk characters and unreadable PDF's ruining text and jamming the pipeline.
 - Text data can be stored in all vector databases if needed.
 This will drastically simplify the storage process.
-A lot of vector databases will allow this in the form of metadata, but not allowing the separate storing of text which can be a issue.
+A lot of vector databases will allow this in the form of metadata, but not allowing the separate storing of text which can be an issue.
 Text is too large and memory intensive to also be stored in the memory, and metadata can be stored on disk but then metadata filtering won't be availiable.
-  - If the vector database does not properly handle this, the vector upload process may be simplified by only uploaded the vectors and a ID.
+  - If the vector database does not properly handle this, the vector upload process may be simplified by only uploaded the vectors and an ID.
 When semantic search is performed, search a local or NoSQL database from the associated ID.